pucrs-automated-planning/htn-formalization/README.md

 -   An introduction with your understanding of the problem domain, outlining the remainder of the paper;

--   Two domain formalisation sections explaining your approach to formalising the problems from Section \[sec:problems\]
+-   Two domain formalisation sections explaining your approach to formalising the problems from the problems instance section

 -   One experimentation section where the performance of the HTN planner is measured using your domain knowledge for each of the domains, on multiple problems.